Lyonshall: Economy

 Lyonshall parish has a largely agricultural economy.
-It hosts six substantial poultry farms, produces blackcurrants, potatoes and livestock as well as the normal arable crops.
+It contains six poultry farms, produces blackcurrants, potatoes and livestock, and arable crops.

-The major businesses are Burgoynes of Lyonshall – which owns farms, hires marquees and runs a fleet of lorries – and Lynhales Nursing Home which employs almost 100 people in caring for around 50 elderly residents in a historic manor house.
+Major businesses include one that owns farms, hires marquees and runs a fleet of lorries; and another which employs almost 100 people in caring for around 50 elderly residents at an historic manor house.
+Other companies include that producing hand-made beds and other furniture specialising in the use of sustainable local oak, a waste management company, and a company providing drainage and plumbing services.
+With the larger businesses are smaller, often one-person parish enterprises.

-As well as the larger businesses there is a myriad of smaller, often one-person enterprises spread across the parish.
-The Royal George pub, now closed, is in the centre of the village and is a black and white building dating from 1600.
+The Royal George pub, now closed, is in the centre of the village and is a black and white building dating to 1600.
 Since its closure and purchase from its previous owner, it has fallen into a poor state of repair.
 It was originally named The George, but was renamed after the naval disaster of 1782 when the flagship The Royal George sank at Spithead with the loss of 900 lives.
-There is a company, The Four-Poster Bed Coy, producing hand-made beds and other furniture specialising in the use of sustainable local oak.
-Mayglothlings Waste Ltd is based in the parish and has a fleet of tankers seen around the West Midlands, as well as Mercia Drain Ltd that is in the same line of business.